 Anyone can be charged with a crime.
-DUI is one of the most common charges that wreak havoc on the lives of ordinary people every day.
+DUI is one of the most common criminal law charges that wreak havoc on the lives of ordinary people every day.
 Our office understands the impact that these charges and their consequences have on you and your family, and we can help.

 There are two possible consequences to a DUI conviction.
 First, there are criminal consequences.
 A DUI carries up to 364 days in jail and up to a $5,000 fine.
 A DUI can also come with up to five years' probation.
 Second, there are civil consequences.
 The Department of Licensing (DOL) will attempt to suspend or revoke your license for anywhere from 90 days to two years.
 You need an attorney that can help you with both of these issues.
 Call us now.